wowashuwow/wowashuwow.github.io/_posts/2021-5-15-Resources-to-become-a-web-developer.md

 ---
 layout: post
 title: Resources to become a web developer
+image: '/images/fi-resources-to-become-a-web-developer.jpg'
 ---

 *[Thought I’ll list down some resources for anyone looking to get into web development from scratch.]*

 <p style="text-align: center">*</p>

 **Disclaimer**: I am not a web developer.
 But being part of a company that does web development as its main business, I get to be around some of the brightest people who have been writing code for the internet for over a decade.
-Which puts me in a good position to know a few things.
+This puts me in a good position to know a few things.

 So here are a few resources if you’re looking to get started in web development but don’t know where to begin.